laryhills/skylight/README.md

 # Skylight
-This project represents the server side of the **Student Management System** for the Department of Mechanical Engineering, University of Benin.
+This project represents the server side of the **Student Management System**.

 ## Setup Instructions
 - **Wkhtmltopdf** is needed for generating the pdfs.
 Head over to wkhtmltopdf [download page](https://wkhtmltopdf.org/downloads.html) for binary installers